Last updated on May 15th, 2025 at 04:37 pm

 Best Things to do on the Gili Islands: Snorkeling and Diving

-The Gili Islands are known for their vibrant coral reefs.
-Popular snorkeling and diving spots include Shark Point (not the best name we know!), Manta Point, and the underwater statues near Gili Meno.
+The Gili Islands are famous for their vibrant coral reefs and diverse marine life, making them a top destination for snorkeling and scuba diving in Indonesia.
+Must-visit spots include Shark Point (despite the intimidating name, it’s beginner-friendly!), Manta Point, and the iconic Underwater Statues near Gili Meno, a favorite for both snorkelers and Instagrammers alike.

 Best Things to do on the Gili Islands: Turtle Sanctuaries